jodhernandezbe/focapd-plastics/README.md

 ### Testing

 Feel free to use unit or integration testing for QA.
 As suggestion, include it as a hook in the pre-commit file.
-Only smoke testing were used in the development of this project and there is not coverage yet.
+Only smoke testing was used in the development of this project and there is not coverage yet.

 ### Data orchestator